kenrogers/phantra/README.md

 ## How It Works

-Terrapin processes videos through several stages:
+Phantra processes videos through several stages:

 1. **Transcript Extraction**: Pulls the video transcript using YouTube's API
 2. **Content Analysis**: Uses either direct processing or RAG based on transcript length